yunfengzhou-hub/flink-ml/README.md

 Then you will find a JAR file that contains your application, plus any libraries that you may have added as dependencies to the application: `target/<artifact-id>-<version>.jar`.

+## <a name="benchmark"></a>Benchmark

+Flink ML provides functionalities to benchmark its machine learning algorithms.
+For detailed information, please check the [Benchmark Guideline](./flink-ml-benchmark/README.md).

 ## <a name="contributing"></a>Contributing

 You can learn more about how to contribute in the [Apache Flink website](https://flink.apache.org/contributing/how-to-contribute.html).
 For code contributions, please read carefully the [Contributing Code](https://flink.apache.org/contributing/contribute-code.html) section for an overview of ongoing community work.